wwwizard59/Chatterbox-TTS-Server/README.md

 ## 🗣️ Overview: Enhanced Chatterbox TTS Generation

 The [Chatterbox TTS model by Resemble AI](https://github.com/resemble-ai/chatterbox) provides capabilities for generating high-quality speech.
 This project builds upon that foundation by providing a robust [FastAPI](https://fastapi.tiangolo.com/) server that makes Chatterbox significantly easier to use and integrate.

+**🚀 Want to try it instantly?** [Launch the live demo in Google Colab](https://colab.research.google.com/github/devnen/Chatterbox-TTS-Server/blob/main/Chatterbox_TTS_Colab_Demo.ipynb) - no installation needed!
-The server expects plain text input for synthesis.

-We solve the complexity of setting up and running the model by offering:
+The server expects plain text input for synthesis and we solve the complexity of setting up and running the model by offering:

 *   A **modern Web UI** for easy experimentation, preset loading, reference audio management, and generation parameter tuning.
 *   **Multi-Platform Acceleration:** Full support for **NVIDIA (CUDA)** and **AMD (ROCm)** GPUs, with an automatic fallback to **CPU**, ensuring you can run on any hardware.